 (a) To the Services.
 Google may make commercially reasonable updates to the Services from time to time.
 Google will inform Customer if Google makes a material change to the Services that has a material impact on Customer's use of the Services provided that Customer has subscribed with Google to be informed about such change.

 (b) To the Agreement.
-Google may make changes to this Agreement (including the URL Terms) and pricing from time to time.
-Unless otherwise noted by Google, material changes to the Agreement will become effective 30 days after they are posted, except to the extent the changes apply to new functionality or the Data Processing and Security Terms, or are required by applicable law, in which case they will be effective immediately.
+Google may make changes to this Agreement, including pricing (and any linked documents) from time to time.
+Unless otherwise noted by Google, material changes to the Agreement will become effective 30 days after they are posted, except to the extent the changes apply to new functionality in which case they will be effective immediately.
 Google will provide at least 90 days' advance notice for materially adverse changes to any SLAs by (i) sending an email to the Notification Email Address; (ii) posting a notice in the Admin Console; or (iii) posting a notice to the applicable SLA webpage.
 If Customer does not agree to the revised Agreement, Customer may stop using the Services.
 Customer may also terminate this Agreement for convenience under Section 8.4 (Termination for Convenience).
 Customer's continued use of the Services after such material change will constitute Customer's consent to such changes.
 Google will post any modification to this Agreement to https://cloud.google.com/terms/.

 (c) To the Data Processing and Security Terms.
 Google may only change the Data Processing and Security Terms where such change is required to comply with applicable law, is expressly permitted by the Data Processing and Security Terms, or:

 (ii) does not result in a material reduction of the security of the Services;

 (iii) does not expand the scope of or remove any restrictions on Google's processing of "Customer Personal Data," as described in the "Scope of Processing" Section of the Data Processing and Security Terms; and